helipilot50/aerospike-as-a-cache/README.md

 The source data comes from the US Federal Aviation Authority's RESTful service at [FAA Web Services](http://services.faa.gov/).

 ### AsACache class
-The main class com.aerospike.examples.cache.AsACache is a simple shell that is a elementary console application.
-It connects to a Cluster using the the arguments passed in from the command line.
+The main class com.aerospike.examples.cache.AsACache is a simple shell that is an elementary console application.
+It connects to a Cluster using the arguments passed in from the command line.

 The interesting code is done in the `work()` method:
 ```java